-For the seventh year, AAST has partnered with the Association of Women Surgeons to award a scholarship to one of the association's members.
-The recipients of this joint-sponsored scholarship are listed below
+For the eighth year, AAST has partnered with the Association of Women Surgeons to award a scholarship to one of the association's members.
+The recipients of this joint-sponsored scholarship are listed below:

 AAST Military Liaison Committee Annual Meeting Scholarship